vamsib-298/musify/README.md

 ** learning some amazing animation related videos on youtube from the flutter developer community

-** 15/10/23
+** 15/10/23  **
-   1.upload a song from device to the app
+   - upload a song from device to the app
-   2. list all songs
+   - list all songs
-   3. music ui
+   - music ui

+** 17/10/23 **
+   - next song and previous song buttons
+   - search a song
+   - create a playlist
+      - name
+      - add songs and delete the songs from playlist
+   - debugging in flutter app
+   - logging in flutter apps